sez11a/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 ## Metadata Set Tab

-You can define metadata fields that users fill out when they create or edit Documents and Media files by creating a Metadata Set.
-Metadata Sets are independent from _Document Types_, but you can still use Metadata Sets in a Document Type.
+Metadata Sets are groups of fields that can be added to Document Types.

-Metadata Sets can be grouped in a hierarchy and can become the foundation of another metadata set (an "extension").
-A "child" metadata set is displayed on the same level as the parent.
+Metadata Sets can be grouped in a hierarchy to be used as the foundation of another metadata set (an "extension").
+A "child" metadata set appears on the same level as the parent.

 ![The Metadata Set Tab contains all Metadata Sets.](./documents-and-media-ui-reference/images/03.png)